WorkerFramework/worker-framework/worker-queue-rabbit/readme.md

 # worker-queue-rabbit

- This is an implementation of a `WorkerQueue` that uses RabbitMQ with the Lyra client library.
+ This is an implementation of a `WorkerQueue` that uses RabbitMQ with the RabbitMQ java client library.